zlovatt/zl_Scriptlets/readme.md

 ## [Select Duplicate Source Layers](Select&#32;Duplicate&#32;Source&#32;Layers.jsx)

-Select all layers that are multiple instances of the same file source
+Select all layers that are multiple instances of the same file source.

+So-- if you have two instances of the same movie file, this will select them both.

 ---